 And I made these tasty and healthy energy balls with crushed pretzels and peanut butter.
 And what do you know?
 The ingredients were already in my pantry!
 It is an adaptation of a recipe I originally developed for Parents Magazine.

-I used Vermont Peanut Butter Company Mad River Mojo to make these because it is is super yummy with this combo.
+I used Vermont Peanut Butter Company Mad River Mojo to make these because it is super yummy with this combo.
+Or check out how to make peanut butter by Texanerin Baking and make your own!
 It has pumpkin seeds and whey protein in it for added nutrition.
 It’s like spreadable trail mix!
 I love this peanut butter you guys so if you haven’t had it before, check it out.
 But this recipe works just as well with whatever type of peanut butter you like to buy.

 Just mix the peanut butter up with some honey and a touch of cinnamon.
 Then crush pretzels in a bag with a rolling pin.
 The finer you crush them, the easier it will be to make these into balls.
 If you crush them to a powder the balls will be less sticky, but you’ll have to squeeze the mix together to get it to hold together (don’t worry, it will.)